-Prerequisite: CRJU 1100.
+Prerequisite: CRJU 1100 or permission of the instructor.
 A study of the source and development of criminal law, its application, interpretation, and enforcement, and an analysis of Supreme Court decisions to emphasize problems in due process.

 CRJU 3310 Criminal Procedure